Why inertial sensors and not just video?

 6) no ongoing subscription fees.

-Our systems do not require signing up to a monthly or case-based subscription system as typically encounterd for cloud-based services.
+Our systems do not require signing up to a monthly or case-based subscription system as typically encountered for cloud-based services.
 The system is yours (once you have purchased it!).

 Q: is there any sense in using both: inertial sensor and video/AI based analysis?

 A: Absolutely!
-Combine more complex analysis enabled by our EquiGait systems with long-term assessment over a period of time through mobilephone-based measurements.
+Combine more complex analysis enabled by our EquiGait systems with long-term assessment over a period of time through smartphone-based measurements.

-Our EquiGait systems still proivide you with state-of-the-art insights into more complex patterns and exercises, once the time comes to do so!
+Our EquiGait systems provide you with state-of-the-art insights into more complex patterns and exercises!

 For more information please email: info@equigait.co.uk